John Hurt Dies: Legendary ‘Harry Potter’ Actor was 77

 The British actor battled cancer and intestinal issues in recent years, according to the Daily Mirror.

-Hurt, whose career spanned more than six decades, most recently started in the Oscar-nominated “Jackie.”
+Hurt, whose career spanned more than six decades, most recently starred in the Oscar-nominated “Jackie.”
 He also appeared in the film version of George Orwell’s “1984,” the “Harry Potter” series and “Hellboy.”

 He is survived by his wife, Anwen Rees-Myers.